Lovely-Development-Team/MottoBotto/README.md

 If a leaderboard is configured for MottoBotto, you can retrieve a link to it by sending the `!link` command as a direct message to MottoBotto.

+### Deleting your data

+To delete all your data from the leaderboard, which includes your user information and any mottos of yours that were nominated by other people, send the `!delete` command as a direct message to MottoBotto.
+You will receive a reply asking you to respond with a particular emoji to confirm you wish to proceed.
+After you have confirmed, all your data will be deleted.

 ## Configuring MottoBotto

 MottoBotto requires a `config.json` configuration file, with the following sections.